marijnh/style-mod/README.md

    providing a property multiple times, for browser compatibility reasons.

+   A property called `specificity` has a special meaning: if it holds a number _N_, greater than 0, the selector for the class will have _N_ extra dummy classes added, and those dummy classes will also be present in the class name string created for the style.
+This allows you to create rules that take precedence over other rules, even when they are defined earlier.

    A property in a style object can also be a sub-selector, which extends the current context to add a pseudo-selector or a child selector.
 Such a property should contain a `&` character, which